Peter Carington, 6th Baron Carrington: Background and early life

 The surname "Carrington" (with two Rs) was adopted by royal licence dated 1839 by his direct male ancestor Robert Carrington, 2nd Baron Carrington, in lieu of Smith.
 The latter's father, Robert Smith, MP for Nottingham, was created Baron Carrington in 1796 (Peerage of Ireland) and 1797 (Peerage of Great Britain).
 The spelling of the surname was changed by royal licence to "Carington" (with one r) in 1880 by the 2nd Baron's sons, but the spelling of the title did not change.

 Born in Chelsea on 6 June 1919, Peter Alexander Rupert Carington was the only son of the 5th Baron Carrington by his wife, the Hon.
 Sybil Marion Colville, a daughter of Charles Colville, 2nd Viscount Colville of Culross.
 His great-uncles were the Liberal statesman Charles Wynn-Carington, 1st Marquess of Lincolnshire, and politician and courtier the Hon.
 Sir William Carington.
 Carington grew up in Millaton House, in Bridestowe, Devon.
 He went to Sandroyd School from 1928 to 1932, based at that time in Cobham, Surrey, and Eton College.
 On leaving Eton, his housemaster, Cyril Butterwick, said of Carington, "For a really stupid boy, there are three possible professions: farming, soldiering and stockbroking".

+After training at the Royal Military College, Sandhurst, Carington was commissioned into the Grenadier Guards as a second lieutenant on 26 January 1939.

 Military service

-After training at the Royal Military College, Sandhurst, Carington was commissioned into the Grenadier Guards as a second lieutenant on 26 January 1939.
-He served with the regiment during the Second World War, was promoted to lieutenant on 1 January 1941, and later temporary captain and acting major.
-Carington was a tank commander during Operation Market Garden in the Netherlands in 1944.
+Carington saw active service with his regiment during the Second World War.
+He was promoted to lieutenant on 1 January 1941, then to temporary captain and to acting major.
+He was a tank commander during Operation Market Garden in the Netherlands in 1944.
 He led the first group of four Sherman tanks to cross the Nijmegen road bridge across the Waal River and was awarded the Military Cross (MC) on 1 March 1945 "in recognition of gallant and distinguished services in North West Europe".
 After the war, Carington remained in the army until 1949.

 Political career 1946–1982

 In 1938, Carington succeeded his father as 6th Baron Carrington.
-Although he became eligible to take his seat in the House of Lords on his 21st birthday in 1940, since he was on active service, he did not do so until 9 October 1945.
-After leaving the Army, Carington became involved in politics, and served in the Conservative governments of Winston Churchill and Anthony Eden as Parliamentary secretary to the Minister of Agriculture and Food from November 1951 to October 1954.
-He was also appointed deputy lieutenant of Buckinghamshire on 2 July 1951.
+Although he had the right to take his seat in the House of Lords on his 21st birthday in 1940, since he was on active service he did not do so until 9 October 1945.
+After leaving the Army, Carington took an active part in the House of Lords and from November 1951 to October 1954 served in the Conservative governments of Winston Churchill and Anthony Eden as Parliamentary secretary to the Minister of Agriculture and Food.
+He was also appointed as a deputy lieutenant of Buckinghamshire on 2 July 1951.
 During the Crichel Down affair, which led to the resignation of minister Thomas Dugdale, Carington tendered his resignation, which was refused by the Prime Minister.
 Carington was Parliamentary Secretary to the Minister of Defence from October 1954 to October 1956, and was then appointed High Commissioner to Australia, a post he held until October 1959.
 He became a Privy Counsellor in 1959.